-Answer: A Qualified Mortgage is a category of loans that have certain, more stable features that help make it more likely that you’ll be able to afford your loan.
+A Qualified Mortgage is a category of loans that have certain, less risky features that help make it more likely that you’ll be able to afford your loan.

 A lender must make a good-faith effort to determine that you have the ability to repay your mortgage before you take it out.
 This is known as the “ability-to-repay” rule.
-If a lender loans you a Qualified Mortgage it means the lender met certain requirements and it’s assumed that the lender followed the ability-to-repay rule.
+If your loan is a Qualified Mortgage it means the lender met certain requirements and it’s assumed that the lender followed the ability-to-repay rule.

 Generally, the requirements for a qualified mortgage include:

-- Certain harmful loan features are not permitted, such as:
+- Certain risky loan features are not permitted, such as:

 - An “interest-only” period, when you pay only the interest without paying down the principal, which is the amount of money you borrowed.